PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 *B. Task-oriented variant*
 Task-oriented variant does not involve declaration via the iJw message system.

-Detailed information on the youth care processes (in Dutch), a be found on the website of the [istandaarden](https://informatiemodel.istandaarden.nl/iWmoJw30_Eb10/views/view_72094.html).
+Detailed information on the youth care processes (in Dutch), can be found on the website of the [istandaarden](https://informatiemodel.istandaarden.nl/iWmoJw30_Eb10/views/view_72094.html).

 ***

 ## __Literature__

+Hilverdink, P., Daamen, W., & Vink, C. (2015).
+Children and youth support and care in the Netherlands.
+Utrecht: Netherlands Youth Institute.

+Schapendonk, N., & Vink, J. (2021, July 3).
+Breda blij, Oosterhout gematigd over extra miljoenen voor jeugdzorg.
+BNDeStem. https://www.bndestem.nl/breda/breda-blij-oosterhout-gematigd-over-extra-miljoenen-voor-jeugdzorg~a165d1e6/